Community Partnerships

 School Social Work

-Our team cohesively embeds themselves into the schools, creates relationships, and offers fresh perspectives along with the clinical skillset required in schools.
 Since 2022, we have held a consistent role at K-12 buildings in several Metro Detroit counties along with a strong presence in alternative education schools and support for students in rural locations.

 Social workers’ skills and knowledge also make them particularly well suited to take the lead in the emerging movement to improve school climate and promote social-emotional learning.
 We work with students and their parents, teachers, and staff to help them to get the proper services they need.
 School social workers don’t just serve families and students, but we also can provide school staff with essential information to help them better understand factors that may affect student performance and behavior.